 Invite variables allow you to personalize your invitation email using the information from the contact lists.
 Increase your response rate by addressing the respondents by name.

 You can address respondents by name and include their personal ID.
-Adding the invite variables enables you to see who has clicked and opened the invitation only when you send invitations out through Survey Anyplace.
+Adding the invite variables enables you to see who has clicked and opened the invitation-only when you send invitations out through Survey Anyplace.
 Just sending out a survey link from your own email system without using the email invitations feature will not show you which contacts opened or clicked.

 In order to track respondents' progress, you must make sure to insert a questionnaire link or clickable link which includes the contact's unique ID.
 The unique ID is allocated automatically once they are added to My Contacts.
 Inserting a link to the survey which includes the unique ID is essential if you want to send reminders, so the system can track who needs to be sent a reminder.
-This allows you to view names and email address in the Responses view of the Results tab and is also necessary if you want to use the Save and Continue feature.
+This allows you to view names and email addresses in the Responses view of the Results tab and is also necessary if you want to use the Save and Continue feature.

 Choose to insert one of the two links circled below into your email invitation to fully track respondents' progress: